-- 3.1 Emergency generators and their prime movers shall be installed above the uppermost continuous deck and behind of the collision bulkhead.
+3.1 Emergency generators and their prime movers shall be installed above the uppermost continuous deck and behind of the collision bulkhead.
 Exceptions require TL approval.
-The location in which the emergency generator is installed shall be accessible from the open deck; it shall be so located that a fire or another incident - In a room containing the main generators and/or the main switchboard, or in - A Category A machinery space will not impair the operating ability of the emergency source of electrical power.
+The location in which the emergency generator is installed shall be accessible from the open deck; it shall be so located that a fire or another incident will not impair the operating ability of the emergency source of electrical power.
 See also F. 2.